 |New Generation Hydraulic Fracturing Model for Horizontal Wells

-The goal of this project is to develop a “new generation” hydraulic fracturing model that will, for the first time, provide an operator with the ability to model the simultaneous propagation of non-planar hydraulic fractures from multiple perforation clusters and create a realistic picture of the stimulated rock volume (SRV) around horizontal wells.
+The project goal is to develop a “new generation” hydraulic fracturing model that will, for the first time, provide an operator with the ability to model the simultaneous propagation of non-planar hydraulic fractures from multiple perforation clusters and create a realistic picture of the stimulated rock volume (SRV) around horizontal wells.
 The model will be used to simulate the performance of different fracturing fluids and fracture designs to maximize the effectiveness of the SRV to increase well productivity, improve ultimate recovery estimates, and reduce overall horizontal well costs.

 University of Texas at Austin, Austin, TX, 78712